-(The first bridge that was built was wooden, shortly afterwards replaced by this concrete and steel one) It was blown up in part during the war, the center curved spans were replaced soon afterwards.
+(The first bridge that was built was wooden, shortly afterward replaced by this concrete and steel one) It was blown up in part during the war, the center curved spans were replaced soon afterward.
 Bullet holes can be seen on the concrete struts.

 In my mind, I was expecting this bridge to be just like the movie.
 On the edge of the jungle.
 Not surrounded by bass heavy noise from brightly lit restaurants.

 We’d watched the sunset last night from the nearby War museum next to the bridge – worth it only for the view of the bridge, everything else in there – from a bizarre picture collection to the bones of more than 100 Asian railway workers is eclectic and surreal.

 Far better, and well worth the time is the Death Railway Museum – close to the railway station and overlooking the Allied War cemetery.